ssenmosip/mosip-temp-documentation/Getting-Started.md

    a.
 Replace the credentialsId of docker hub with yours.

    b.
 Replace the IP with the IP of this newly created VM.

+   c.
+Need to copy the Jenkins server public key(id_rsa.pub) inside this newly created VM's authorized_keys.
+      If not already created, generate public-private key pair on jenkins VM.

 Refer the github url for Jenkinsfile : https://github.com/mosip/mosip/blob/0.12.0/kernel/Jenkinsfile